albertosarus23/AITfinalproj/README.md

     * Merge
     * Pull request
     * handle version history
-  * And account has been made for testing; I'll email you the password
 * (2 points) Learn web design
   * understand how to do web design so I can make my website much more nicer
   * understand the use of CSS and html